-HCV RNA testing, HCV genotyping and staging of liver disease are essential for diagnosis and HCV treatment.
-The liver biopsy is the gold standard in assessing the liver fibrosis in patients with chronic HCV infection.
-Several types of fibrosis classifications are now available for non-invasive fibrosis tests (Fibrotest, Fibroscan, Fibro-Meter), the most important of which is detailed fibrosis class classifications [4,5].
-Recently, non-invasive methods (transient elastography, serological markers) have been used for identifying patients with mild fibrosis and cirrhosis, but their accuracy less reliable in discriminating moderate and severe fibrosis.
-The European Association of the Study of the Liver hepatitis C virus clinical practice guidelines 2011 recommended that transient elastography could be used to asses liver fibrosis in patients with chronic hepatitis C [6].
+HCV RNA testing, HCV genotyping and staging of liver disease are essential for the diagnosis and HCV-treatment.
+Liver biopsy is the gold standard in assessing liver fibrosis in patients with chronic HCV infection.
+Several types of fibrosis classifications are now available for noninvasive fibrosis tests (Fibrotest, Fibroscan, FibroMeter), the most important of which is detailed fibrosis class classifications [4,5].
+Recently, non-invasive methods (transient elastography, serological markers) have been used for identifying patients with mild fibrosis and cirrhosis, but their accuracy is less reliable in discriminating moderate and severe fibrosis.
+The European Association of the Study of the Liver hepatitis C virus clinical practice guidelines of 2011 recommend that transient elastography be used to assess liver fibrosis in patients with chronic hepatitis C [6].
 Transient elastography is a simple, non-invasive and effective method to assess liver fibrosis by measuring liver stiffness [7].

-Material and methods
+Material and method

-Our study is a retrospective one enrolling 126 patients with Hepatitis C admitted to the Gastroenterology Unit at the Nouvel Hopital Civil in Strasbourg, France between October 2006 and December 2011.
-The inclusion criteria were: detectable serum HCV-RNA, patients aged above 18 years, clearly identified genotype, a 5 years follow up, fibrosis evaluation by transient elastography at identification and follow up, viral load, general biochemistry done on a regular basis.
-The exclusion criteria were: liver transplantation during the surveillance period and missing follow up sessions.
+Our retrospective study enrolled 126 patients with hepatitis C admitted to the Gastroenterology Unit of the Nouvel Hopital Civil in Strasbourg, France between October 2006 and December 2011.
+The inclusion criteria were: detectable serum HCV-RNA, patients aged above 18 years, clearly identified genotype, a 5-year follow-up, fibrosis evaluation by transient elastography at identification and follow-up, viral load, general biochemistry done on a regular basis.
+The exclusion criteria were: liver transplantation during the surveillance period and missing follow-up sessions.

-All laboratory tests were performed for each patient on enrolment.
+All laboratory tests were performed for each patient on enrollment.
 They were measured using commercially available assays.
 HCV genotype was determined by Bayer Trugene HCV 5'NC sequence and NS5B Applied Biosystems 3130 and classified according to Simmonds' classification system.
 Serum viral load was determined by quantitative reverse transcription polymerase chain reaction with Abbot real-time PCR from 2008 on and by signal amplification on the branched DNA probe (Bayer bDNA Quantiplex 3.0) until 2008.

-For the fibrosis identification and evaluation we used the transient elastography method (FibroScan® Echosens,
+For the identification and evaluation of fibrosis we used the transient elastography method (FibroScan[®] Echosens, Paris, France).
+We graded the fibrosis, according to META-

-Correspondence to Camelia Colțescu Email: cami coltescu@vahoo.com
+Correspondence to Camelia Colțescu

+E-mail: cami_coltescu@yahoo.com